What is hormone therapy for breast cancer?

 Examples are anastrozole and letrozole.

-LH-RH agonists.
+GnRH or LH-RH agonists.

 Examples are goserelin and leuprolide.

-The most common side effects are hot flashes, mood swings, and feeling very tired.
-These drugs may also raise your risk for blood clots, stroke, and endometrial cancer.
+Some drugs may also raise your risk for blood clots, stroke, and endometrial cancer.

 Removing your ovaries makes you start menopause, if you haven't started it yet.
 Menopause often has symptoms like hot flashes, vaginal dryness, urinating often, and having less interest in sex.
 And it raises your risk for other diseases, like heart disease and osteoporosis.

-©2011-2024 Healthwise, Incorporated
+©2011-2025 Healthwise, Incorporated

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.